Jonathan Schoop Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to surrender 22 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- The Orioles rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).

-- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
-He has a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.
+- Rodriguez gets the start for the Orioles, his fourth of the season.
+He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.

-- The righty's most recent appearance came on Saturday against the Chicago White Sox, when he went 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- In his most recent time out -- in relief on Friday -- the righty threw 2/3 innings against the Detroit Tigers while surrendering hits.

+- The 23-year-old has a 6.91 ERA and 11.9 strikeouts per nine innings across three games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.